A chocolatier's advice on how to make the perfect mocha

 Option number one is technically perfect and it's my favorite by a mine.
 I used to follow this recipe when I was a barista and my (decaf version) became a customer's pregnancy craving so much that her partner ended up buying a coffee machine to make these himself.

 You need to start with the best quality coffee and chocolate you can find.
 Good quality coffee isn't hard to come by.
 If you buy organic, whole beans, well-suited to your flavor preferences, you shouldn't have a problem.
 Polly Woodruff, Head of Product at Divine Chocolate says that it's easy to spot top-quality chocolate.
-She says 'the secret is to look for a glossy, silky sheen, a clean snap, and smooth and creamy mouthfeel.
-Real cocoa butter should melt quickly in your mouth.
+She says 'The secret is to look for a glossy, silky sheen, a clean snap, and smooth and creamy mouthfeel.
+Real cocoa butter should melt quickly in your mouth.'

 Polly is Head of Product at Divine chocolate.
 They're a co-owned B-corporation and they've been making incredible quality chocolate for years.
 They've won numerous awards and certifications for their bars.

 To start, warm up your stainless steel milk jug by filling it with hot water and then emptying it.
-Then, I place a handful (0.7 oz) of good quality dark chocolate into the warm jug.
+Then, I place a handful (0.7 oz) of good-quality dark chocolate into the warm jug.
 I use Divine's 70% bars (at Walmart) because they are organic, certified by the Soil Association, and all of their chocolate tastes incredible.

-Once you're chocolate is in the jug, pour over one cup of milk and use a good quality milk frother or steam wand to froth your milk.
+Once your chocolate is in the jug, pour over one cup of milk and use a good quality milk frother or steam wand to froth your milk.
 If you’re doing this by hand, you need to make sure that your milk is moving in a vortex.
 The warm milk will melt the chocolate at the bottom of the jug until you have a frothy, glossy, hot chocolate.

 Place this on the side and pull an espresso shot from your espresso machine – I would recommend Breville's Bambino Plus (see our review) – or your moka pot, like this one from Amazon .
 Pour your milk over the espresso and you will have possibly the richest mocha you’ll ever taste.